annotorious/annotorious-v1/readme.md

 # image-annotation-js

-This is an effort to port the [yuma.js](http://yuma-js.github.com) image annotation toolkit to JavaScript, improving things as we go along.
+This is an Open Source effort to port the [yuma.js](http://yuma-js.github.com) image annotation toolkit to JavaScript, improving things as we go along.
 Online demos are available [here (for the standalone version)](http://yuma-js.github.com/yuma2.html) and [here (for the Annotator plugin)](http://yuma-js.github.com/okfn_plugin.html).

 ## Getting Started